 A qualifying child includes more than just your natural and adopted kids under age 19 (or under 24 if they’re full-time students).
 This category can also include

-As long as they lived with you for more than half the year and you could claim them as dependents on your tax return (even if you don’t), they count.
+As long as they lived with you for more than half the year and you can claim them as dependents on your tax return (even if you don’t), they count.